yuanchen8911/recdemo/README.md

 ## A more realistic demo

-The following demos shows how to use minikube to play with kubernetes on your Mac.
+Here is a recorded demo about how to use minikube to play with kubernetes on my Mac.
 - Input: [minikube.demo](examples/minikube.demo)
 - Output: [minikube-demo.svg](examples/minikube-demo.svg)